This disease can happen at any age, but it’s usually found in people between 30 and 50 years old.

 Joint warmth and swelling.
 Along with pain, inflammation can make your joints swollen and warm to the touch.

 Lower back pain.
 For about 20% of people with psoriatic arthritis, inflammation causes problems with the joints between your vertebrae, a condition called spondylitis.
+It also cause inflammation of the sacroiliac joint.
 In more severe cases, this can cause joints to fuse together.

 Dactylitis.
 This is when entire fingers or toes swell to look like sausages.
 Signs of dactylitis can help doctors distinguish psoriatic arthritis from rheumatoid arthritis, which may affect more than one joint.

 Fatigue.
 About half of people with psoriatic arthritis feel tiredness that affects their day-to-day activities.
 It’s caused by the inflammation that comes with psoriatic arthritis.